WeCanCodeIT/CleMasterSyllabus/Graded Projects/TuscanyVilla/WK 5 Tuscany Villa.md

 ## Stretch Tasks

-During application development process, the following application logic requirements were identified.
+During website development process, the following application logic requirements were identified.
 These requirements are not mandatory and are in no way a requirement for delivering the application.
 - [ ] The site COULD make use of `:hover` and CSS transitions to be more dynamic.

 - [ ] You COULD find some images of homes, bring them in, and experiment using different CSS techniques.